hdrhbbu1/hughgrigg.com/content/posts/2014/10/learning-vocabulary-on-the-commandline.md

 slug: learning-vocabulary-on-the-commandline
 date: 2014-10-23
 tags:
+ - learning
+tech:
+ - zsh
- - Learning
+ - bash
- - Command line
+ - command line
- - ZSH
 ---

 I like the idea of adding little bits of learning to my day that don't take